| |

 Instructions

-• Put the olive oil and black pepper in a sauté pan or deep skillet and place it over medium-low heat.
+• Put the olive oil and coarsely ground black pepper in a large sauté pan and place it over medium-low heat.
 Heat the mixture for 2 minutes; remove from the heat and set aside.

-• Bring about 3 quarts of water to a boil.
-Add 2 teaspoons of salt and the pasta.
+• Bring a large pot of water to a boil.
+Add 2 teaspoons of salt and the spaghetti.
 Cook following the package instructions for al dente pasta.
-Remove about 1/2 cup of the pasta water and drain the pasta in a colander.
+Before draining the pasta, reserve about ¾ cup of the starchy cooking water.
+You likely won't need it all, but having the extra ensures a smooth sauce.
+Drain the pasta and set it aside.

 • Place the pan with the olive oil and pepper over low heat.
-Add the butter and hot drained spaghetti and stir to coat.
-Stir in the grated cheese and about 4 to 5 tablespoons of the hot pasta cooking water.
-Stir until the cheese mixture is creamy and coats the pasta.
-Taste and adjust the seasonings with more salt and pepper, as needed.
+Add the butter and hot, drained spaghetti, stirring to coat.
+Stir in 1 cup of grated Pecorino Romano and 6 tablespoons of the reserved pasta water.
+Toss vigorously, adding more water, 1 tablespoon at a time, if needed, until the sauce is creamy.
+Season with kosher salt, to taste.

-• Serve in pasta bowls with extra grated cheese.
+• Serve in pasta bowls with extra grated Pecorino Romano cheese.

 Keyword cacio e pepe, pasta, spaghetti